What is WATCH D.O.G.S.® (Dads Of Great Students)?

 What do Watch D.O.G.S. do (while they are at school)?

-During the day, Watch D.O.G.S. may read and work on flash cards with students, play at recess, eat lunch with students, patrol the school entrances and hallways, assist with traffic flow and any other assigned activities where they actively engage with not only their own students, but other students as well.
+During the day, Watch D.O.G.S. may read and work on flash cards with students, play at recess, eat lunch with students, help with cafeteria duty, patrol the school entrances and hallways, assist with traffic flow and any other assigned activities where they actively engage with not only their own students, but other students as well.
 Many school principals have reported that the mere presence of a Watch D.O.G.S. dad dramatically reduces reports of bullying.
 On the day of their participation, Watch D.O.G.S. dads are given a brief review of their involvement and they wear an official WATCH D.O.G.S. t-shirt.

 Will men really spend a full day at school?

 While we would love to have our Watch D.O.G.S. spend a full day at our school, we recognize that sometimes it is hard to allocate a full day.
 That is why you can participate in the Watch D.O.G.S. program for 1/2 day or a full day!
 That is right!
 You can spend a morning, an afternoon, or a full day as a volunteer of the Watch D.O.G.S.
 The Watch D.O.G.S. program has a great track record of bringing fathers and father figures to school for the whole day.
-We guarantee our father figures that once they serve their 1/2 day of full day they will be glad that they did.
+We guarantee our father figures that once they serve their 1/2 day or full day they will be glad that they did.
 In fact, in many cases these men will sign up for more days, because they had an incredible experience, they have gained a greater appreciation for what the teachers are doing to educate their child, and they have shown to their own child and other children, through their actions, that they truly do care about their children's education.
 Actions Speak Louder Than Words!